Privacy Policy

 Storage period

-The data you enter in the contact form will remain with us until you request us to delete it, revoke your consent to store it or the purpose for storing the data no longer applies (e.g. after we have completed processing your enquiry).
-Mandatory legal provisions - in particular retention periods - remain unaffected.
+The data you enter in the contact form will remain with us until you request us to delete it, revoke your consent to its storage or the purpose for data storage no longer applies (e.g. after your enquiry has been processed).
+Mandatory legal provisions – in particular retention periods – remain unaffected.

 Contact form for applicants